-This great museum may put many a western museums to shame.
+This great museum may put many western museums to shame.
 The beautiful facade of the Museum of Islamic Art is located at the end of the Corniche in Doha.
-As such, even from outside it is already a gem in the city’s skyline.
+As such, even from outside, it is already a gem in the city’s skyline.
 Which is just the tip of the iceberg.

-Masterpieces of islamic art modern and ancient adorn the insides of the museum.
-The dazzling and mesmerizing collections of artifacts made out of copper, iron and other metals, carpeting, silk, tile and whatnot!
+Masterpieces of Islamic art modern and ancient adorn the insides of the museum.
+The dazzling and mesmerizing collections of artifacts made out of copper, iron, and other metals, carpeting, silk, tile and whatnot!

 You can visit the museum any day between 9 to 7.
-However, on friday it is closed till half past one in the afternoon.
+However, on Friday it is closed till half-past one in the afternoon.

-Smack in the middle of western Qatari desert, there are four great gray monoliths.
+Smack in the middle of the western Qatari desert, there are four great gray monoliths.
 Stringing onwards to the sea, these four plates of steel were created by Richard Serra and sculpted in Germany.

 Serra does not expect this beautiful and majestic modern art to last forever.
 In the salty hot air and sandstorms of Qatar, the plates will gradually turn from gray to orange to brown… and at long last, a rich dark amber.